LuudJanssen/tailwind-application/src/content.md

 - At Incentro, I open-sourced [an approach to improving localized routing in an older version of Next.js](https://github.com/LuudJanssen/next-locale-router), though I never got the approval from the client to provide suitable open-source licenses.
 - I recently created [a plugin for Remark to turn GitHub's alert syntax into admonitions directives](https://github.com/incentro-dc/remark-github-admonitions-to-directives) by simply manipulating the Markdown AST.

-Although I'm happy with my contributions to open-source, I've always felt like I could do more.
-The thought of open-source being a part of my job and making a real impact makes me excited.
+Although I am happy with my contributions to open-source, I have always felt like I could do more.
+I would love for open-source to be a more integral part of my job, and I think the Staff Software Engineer position at Tailwind Labs would be a great opportunity to do so.

-## Chasing a "wow"
+## I am always chasing a "wow"

-Whether it's perfecting a PowerPoint by adding interactivity and unexpected animations or using TypeScript generics to create a utility that's a joy to use, I've always been chasing that "wow" moment.
+Whether it's perfecting a PowerPoint by adding interactivity and unexpected animations or using TypeScript generics to create a utility that's a joy to use, I have always been chasing that "wow" moment.
 That moment when you exceed someone's expectations by just a little bit.
 That moment when you've put in the extra effort to make something truly special.

 <figure>
   <img src="public/powerpoint-wow.gif" alt="An image showing a PowerPoint slideshow with some subtle but effective animations.">